RT-LOC/docs/docs/api/api_conns.md

 ## 1. Direct socket connections

-1. Configure data transmission over UDP / TCP / websocket in our desktop application
+1. Configure data transmission over UDP / TCP / websocket in our desktop application (in the API view)

 2. Connect to your computer/server to the correct IP + port